 This is the ultimate comfort food and one of those quick dinner ideas that you will want to make over and over again.
 It just goes to show you that you can have those favorites and still eat healthy.

 This meal is perfect with a large, green salad on a cold winter night.
-Oh and maybe a glass of red wine 🙂
+Oh and maybe a glass of this Slow Cooker Mulled Wine or this Spiked Apple Cider.

 It really helps me and I truly appreciate it.
 I always hate to ask but sometimes people can be cruel and leave bad reviews for silly reasons.
 They will completely substitute most of the ingredients in my recipe and tell me how bad it was.